swiftlang/swift-evolution/proposals/nnnn-extensions-access-modifiers.md

 	}
 	```

-Any of versions will currently be imported as:
+Any version will currently be imported as:

 ```swift
 public protocol G {